skrey/yellow-extensions/features/update/README.md

     ! [yellow log]

-Showing current version at the command line:
+Showing current website version at the command line:

 `php yellow.php about`